insight-creative/Knope/content/blog/kick-off-fall-with-a-furnace-clean-and-check/index.md

 title: Kick Off Fall with a Furnace Clean and Check
 date: 2021-08-27
 image: furnace-tuneup-dealer.jpg
-desc: ""
+image_alt: "Carrier technician performing a furnace tune up"
-summary: "When you’re setting your calendar for the first big game of the season, why not pencil in a reminder to contact your local Carrier HVAC contractor for a routine tune-up of your furnace?"
+description: "When you’re setting your calendar for the first big game of the season, why not pencil in a reminder to contact your local Carrier HVAC contractor for a routine tune-up of your furnace?"
 ---

 ![Carrier technician performing a furnace tune up](furnace-tuneup-dealer.jpg)